tangsy27/low-light-image-enhancement-final/README.md

 - _Config / utilities / bulid toolchain_: pyyaml,tqdm,Cython,cffi,setuptools

+### Pretrained Models

+> Each sub-project in this repo comes with its own pretrained models stored inside the corresponding project folder.
+For clarity and quick access, I also collect the commonly used weights into a unified `pretrained_models/` directory at the root of the repository.

 ### Preparation for Testing:
 0. Run `fetch_data/fetch_caffe_mex_windows_vs2013_cuda65.m` to download a compiled Caffe mex (for Windows only).
 0. Run `faster_rcnn_build.m`